GYG-be/gyg-be.github.io/_posts/2015-09-16-Situational-Intelligence.markdown

 If you want to defeat evil, work at creating a PRODUCTIVE community!

 **The best way to criticize is to create.
 There are opportunities everywhere.
 ATTACK!
 ATTACK!
-ATTACK!**
+ATTACK!
+The best way to criticize is to create!**